ceph/ceph/doc/dev/index-old.rst

  Internal developer documentation
 ==================================

-.. note:: If you're looking for how to use Ceph as a library from your own software, please see :doc:`/api/index`.
+.. note:: If you are looking for how to use Ceph as a library from your own software, please see :doc:`/api/index`.

 You can start a development mode Ceph cluster, after compiling the source, with::